 Become a Question Writer

-Meetings are a valuable opportunity for physicians to compare and update their knowledge of the latest diagnostic methods and treatments, enabling them to pass on learning points to trainees and colleagues locally.
 The meetings offer excellent networking opportunities, providing interaction with physicians from across the UK.
-Members are entitled to claim external CPD credits for attendance.
+Members can claim external CPD credits for attendance.
 Current and previous question writers are often recruited to examination boards and standard setting groups because of the additional expertise they bring.

 If you meet the following criteria you are eligible to apply: